 Employees + Social Media Marketing

-By now, most businesses should value and recognize the importance of their brand actively engaging in social media marketing.
+By now, most organization’s should value and recognize the importance of their brand actively engaging in social media marketing.

-Many of these platforms (Facebook, Twitter, Linkedin, Pinterest, etc) are not going anywhere anytime soon and provide you access to the people that matter most for what your company does or sells.
+And these social platforms provide you access to the people that matter most for what your company does or sells.

-Any marketing strategies that do not value the importance of social media are truly missing out.
+Any current marketing strategies that do not value the importance of social media are truly missing out.